 Scandal and Betrayal Create a Cultural Revolution

 For the first time, the press completely turned on the president when they uncovered the Watergate Scandal under President Nixon.
 Formerly, there was a certain sensitivity to the power of this institution.
-Investigative journalism, that had been suppressed during the World Wars, came back into vogue.
+Investigative journalism, which had been suppressed during the World Wars, came back into vogue.

 Furthermore, confidence in the American press became very high.
 They were seen as allies of the people, holding the government in check by bringing important information to citizens.
 Corrupt politicians railed against the press’s power and sought ways to undermine their authority.